linked-db/linked-ql/README.md

 *(More details in the [Savepoint](#the-savepoint-api) API.)*

-✨ PRO: *DB versioning concerns are now essentially taken out of the client application - to the DB itself; and with zero upfront setup!*
+✨ PRO: *Whole engineering work now essentially over to the DB where it rightly belongs; all with zero upfront setup!*

-Now, when it's time to rollback, a magic wand button makes it all nifty:
+Taking that further, it gets nifty when it's time to rollback:

 ```js
 // Rollback all associated changes (Gets the users table dropped)